pbuckner/x-plane_plugins/XPython/docs/source/development/modules/map.rst

 Likewise, all OpenGL drawing (performed in your layer's ``drawLayer()`` callback) will appear beneath any icons and labels you draw.

-.. py:function:: drawMapIconFromSheet(layerID, png, s, t, ds, dt, x, y, orientation, rotationDegrees, mapWidth)
+.. py:function:: drawMapIconFromSheet(layerID, png, s, t, ds, dt, x, y, orientation, rotationDegrees, mapWidth) -> None

  :param XPLMMapLayerID layerID: your map layer from :func:`createMapLayer`
  :param str png: Relative path to a PNG file to be displayed